RaveVash/RaveVash/README.md

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=RaveVash)
-## To anyone's seeing this lol welcome to my profile.
+## To anyone's seeing this lmao welcome to my profile.
 A 21 year old who loves to play games with his girilfriend whenever he can.
 ## My hobbies..
 - Chess